 Dask-jobqueue provides a lot of possibilities like adaptive dynamic scaling of workers, we recommend reading the dask-jobqueue documentation first to get a basic system running and then returning to this documentation for fine-tuning if necessary.

-You can launch a Dask network using
+You can launch a Dask cluster using

 mpiexec and the

-dask-mpi command line executable.
+dask-mpi command line tool.

 mpirun --np 4 dask-mpi --scheduler-file /home/$USER/scheduler.json